 It was not until they played Ireland for the first time on 25 February 1882 that the Welsh recorded their first win, a crushing 7-1 victory followed by a 5-3 win against England.

-The following season the British Home Championship was inaugurated.
-Home games were normally played at Y Cae Raes (Racecourse Ground) in Wrexham although in February 1894, Wales met Ireland in Swansea, in the heartland of rugby union.
+In 1883 the British Home Championship was inaugurated and Wales now met the other home nations on a regular basis.
+Home games were normally played at Y Cae Raes (Racecourse Ground) in Wrexham although in February 1894, they entertained Ireland in Swansea, in the heartland of rugby union.
 Two years later Wales played England at Cardiff Arms Park and were thrashed 1-9.

-It was previously thought that in 1905 the FA of Wales (FAW) decided to drop their green and white halved shirts in favour of red shirts and white knickers, the colours associated with the Welsh Rugby Union side.
-Simon (Shakey) Shakeshaft, a collector of match worn Welsh international tops, has discovered that the team wore red jerseys in 1901.
-It is unclear if the old green and white tops were then retired and HFK awaits further information on the period 1902-1905.
+In 1902 the FA of Wales (FAW) finally adopted red shirts and white knickers, the colours associated with the Welsh Rugby Union side, as their permanent colours, resolving at a stroke the problem of colour clashes with the other home nations that had been a feature of the previous century.
 The crest of the FAW was not always worn.
 After 1910 fixtures were shared between north Wales (usually Wrexham) and the south (usually Cardiff).

 Although Wales joined FIFA in 1906, they continued to play fixtures exclusively with the other three British teams so no change kit was required.
 Players wore their club stockings.
 In 1907, with Meredith in great form, Wales won the Home Championship for the first time.